This post was updated in August 2019.

 Anyway, I digress.
 Fort Zeelandia was build by the V.O.C. on the shores of Southwest Taiwan in the early 17th century .
 The fort was used as a trading outpost for several years, but eventually the Dutch were defeated and left Taiwan.
 The fort was our final stop of the day, from Anping district we cycled back to our hotel.

-Things to do in Tainan: itinerary day 3
+Places to visit in Tainan: itinerary day 3

 On our third day in Tainan we visited the National Museum of Taiwan History.
 We cycled there (about 8 kilometers) in the early morning and spent the majority of the day learning about the history of Taiwan.